 Teaching staff are encouraged to incorporate e-safety activities and awareness within their subject areas and through a culture of talking about issues as they arise.
 They should know what to do in the event of misuse of technology by any member of the school community.

 If any incident relating to e-safety occurs, the Designated Safeguarding Lead must be informed as soon as possible.
+The Head of ICT must also be informed.

 2. Pupils: e-Safety in the curriculum